JayashankaAnushan19/Autonomous_Reforestation_Robot_PDE4433_CW2/README.md

 # <u>Autonomous Reforestation Robot (ML Model) for PDE4433_CW2</u>

-This project develops a machine learning model to predict suitable crops for desert environments, designed for integration with an Autonomous Reforestation Robot.
-The model processes sensor data (soil moisture, humidity, nitrogen, potassium, phosphorus levels, and soil texture images) to determine the best crop type.
+This project develops a machine learning model aimed at predicting the most suitable crops for desert environments, designed for integration with an Autonomous Reforestation Robot.
+The model processes sensor data, including soil moisture, humidity, nitrogen, potassium, and phosphorus levels, to determine the optimal crop type.

-It utilizes image processing with a pre-trained VGG16 model and a supervised learning approach for accurate predictions, enhancing precision in crop recommendations for sustainable agriculture.
+By utilizing sensor-collected data, the model provides accurate predictions, thereby enhancing the precision of crop recommendations for sustainable agriculture.

+**Folder Structure**
 ![Folder_Structure](src/images/folder_structure.png)

 1. data/ : For save all the data that use for model training and testing